-An overview of the potential projects for 2018-19 was provided to the Board of County Commissioners on February 27.
-Public input was received at Planning Commission meetings on March 12 and 26, 2018.
+The projects that made it through to the list of potential projects for 2018-19 will be discussed at a Board of County Commissioners Policy Session on February 27, and be discussed and be the topic of public hearing at the Planning Commission meeting on March 12, 2018.
 Funding for the selected projects will be included in the county's budget for the 2018-19 fiscal year, which begins July 1, 2018.